-Marysville, WA family law, divorce, child custody, child support Attorney winning cases for 20 years dealing with probate, divorce, mediation, child custody, child support, amended parenting plans, and grandparent custody rights. working in snohomish county, skagit county, and island county courts.
+Marysville, WA family law attorney, divorce lawyer, child custody, child support Attorney winning cases for 25 years dealing with probate, divorce, mediation, child custody, child support, amended parenting plans, and grandparent custody rights. working in snohomish county, skagit county, and island county courts.

 Family Law, Divorce, and Child Custody Attorney

 What you should expect in a family law divorce case

 The divorce begins with one party filing the Dissolution action (a dissolution is the cancellation or termination of a contract, in this case, a marriage).
 Filing does require a filing fee and many documents that must be completed correctly.